DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###Installing Entity Framework

-As you remember, we are going to organize work with dataBase with the help of the [Entity Framework](http://www.asp.net/entity-framework).
+As you remember, we are going to organize work with database with the help of the [Entity Framework](http://www.asp.net/entity-framework).

 So, first of all we need to install the framework.
 To do it, you need to run the following command in the Package Manager Console: